jflet004/campusconnect/README.md

 # CampusConnect App

-Welcome to the Enrollify App, a web application built with Ruby on Rails and ReactJS.
+Welcome to the CampusConnect App, a web application built with Ruby on Rails and ReactJS.
 This app is designed to help parents and guardians: Register your children for courses, view student information, and pay outstanding balances.
 And for school administrators: Manage courses, teachers, and students, create new courses, and update information as needed.

 ## Getting Started